aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

     return a > b ? a : b;
 }
 ~~~

+Nothing to it, right?

+### An approximate branchless implementation

 For simple enough programs that have conditional computations, the general strategy of branchless programming is to create a value that encodes the condition as either a 1 or 0, then multiply it with the input values in a way that computes the result in both cases of the condition.